 - Lemon juice: Lemon juice is a natural and powerful tool for removing stains.
 Spray lemon juice onto the stain and leave for 10 minutes.
 Rinse, and check if the stain has gone.

-- Distilled white vinegar: If you don’t already have this product in your laundry room, it’s time to start.
-You can put one cup of vinegar into the detergent compartment of your washing machine and run the machine on the rinse cycle.
+- Distilled white vinegar: Put one cup of vinegar into the detergent compartment of your washing machine and run the machine on the rinse cycle.
 Make sure to wash at a low temperature.
 Repeat until the stain has gone.
 Air dry when done.

 Don’t Let Hard Water Win